-Operating profit increased 48% due to higher revenues, lower costs, which included cost benefits resulting from the Change Program as well as currency benefits, and gains on the sale of certain non-core businesses.
+Operating profit increased 27% due to higher revenues and lower costs, as well as higher gains from the sale of non-core businesses, including the sale of a majority stake in the company's Elite business.

-Adjusted EBITDA, which excludes gains on the sale of non-core businesses, as well as other adjustments, increased 18%, and the related margin increased to 35.1%, due to higher revenues and lower costs.
-Investments in the Change Program negatively impacted the full year of 2022 adjusted EBITDA margin by 260bp.
-Foreign currency benefited the year-over-year change in adjusted EBITDA margin by 60bp.
+Adjusted EBITDA, which excludes the gains on sale of Elite and other businesses, as well as other adjustments, increased 15% due to higher revenues and lower costs.
+The related margin increased to 39.3% from 35.1% in the prior year.
+Lower costs reflected Change Program investments made in the prior year, which benefited the year-over-year change in adjusted EBITDA margin by 260bp.
+Foreign currency contributed 40bp to the year-over-year change in adjusted EBITDA margin.

-Adjusted EBITDA less accrued capital expenditures and the related margin increased due to higher adjusted EBITDA, which more than offset slightly higher accrued capital expenditures.
-Accrued capital expenditures included \$118 million and \$112 million in 2022 and 2021, respectively, associated with the Change Program.
+Adjusted EBITDA less accrued capital expenditures and the related margin increased due to higher adjusted EBITDA and slightly lower accrued capital expenditures.
+The prior year included investments in the Change Program.